Add to collection

 In conservation management, translocation is the intentional movement of plants or animals to a new area.
 It is an important conservation tool in New Zealand.
 Read about the research being undertaken using this methos for tuatara.

 Discover more about conservation rankings – ranking species according to their risk of extinction is an important conservation tool.
-There are two major systems recognised in New Zealand – the IUCN Red List and the New Zealand Threat Classification System.
+There are two major systems recognised in New Zealand – the IUCN Red List and the New Zealand Threat Classification24 System.

 Useful link